 Either an apprentice’s employer decides how many attempts an apprentice may have to pass an End Point Assessment or the number of resits are pre-determined in the Apprenticeship Assessment Plan, as set out by the Institute for Apprenticeships.

 Undergraduate students are permitted two attempts to pass a module; the first attempt plus one resit.
-Attempts must be taken at the next opportunity.
+Attempts must be taken at the next available opportunity.

 An exception to this rule is International Foundation Year students who studied their foundation year in 2015/2016, who will be permitted three attempts to pass a module; the first attempt plus two resits.

-Postgraduate students are permitted one resit attempt, which must be taken at the next opportunity.
+Postgraduate students are permitted one resit attempt, which must be taken at the next available opportunity.
 This will be in August if a resit opportunity is offered for that module, otherwise the next attempt will take place in the following academic session.

 For students commencing their programmes in September, resit examinations are normally held in the August resit period.
 Students with coursework resits will be advised of the submission deadlines, which will normally be during the August resit period.
 For postgraduate modules (those at level 5M), wherever possible, the second attempt will be arranged before the final Progression and Awards Board.